 By Shelley Flannery

-In honor of Active Voice Communications’ 10th anniversary this month, we’re sharing our 10 favorite blogs posts from over the years.
+In honor of Active Voice Communications’ 10th anniversary this month, we’re sharing our 10 favorite blog posts from over the years.
 We hope you enjoy reading them as much as we enjoyed writing them.

 We’re all about having a plan, but sometimes you need to get something out, like, yesterday.
 Check out these ideas for easy blog posts that you’ll be able to put together in no time.
 Of course, you might also want to brush up on some tips for writing faster, too.